 - Top with another ring, working in the opposite direction.
 Do the best you can- I seem to lose sight of my circles 3/4 of the way around.
 It still ends up looking great!

-- Sprinkle with the cinnamon sugar.
+- Topping: Sprinkle with the cinnamon sugar.
 I like my cinnamon sugar heavy on the cinnamon.
-I keep mine in a shaker- it’s super handy!
+I keep mine in a shaker- it's super handy!

-- Bake until the crust is golden brown and the pears are tender, 60 to 70 minutes.
+- Bake: Bake until the crust is golden brown and the pears are tender, 60 to 70 minutes.
 Check the tart 40-45 minutes in- I always need to lay a piece of foil over the top to slow the browning.
 Let cool for 1 hour.

-- Heat the jam and lemon juice until melted and combined.
+- Glaze: Heat the jam and lemon juice until melted and combined.
 30 second intervals in a bowl in the microwave while whisking between each should suffice.

 - Drizzle glaze over the top of the tart.
+Add sliced almonds if desired.

 - Let cool before slicing and serving or enjoy warm with a scoop of vanilla ice cream.